omarieclaire/clojure-scala-cantrips/README.md

 make show-{{example-name}}
 ```

-To execute the Clojure code that uses this Java interface you can run;
+To execute the Clojure code that uses this Java interface, you can run;
 ```make
 make run-{{example-name}}
 ```